dask/distributed/docs/source/scheduling-policies.rst

     policy between computations.
 All tasks from a previous call to compute have a higher priority than all tasks from a subsequent call to compute (or submit, persist, map, or any operation that generates futures).
-3. Whenever a task is ready to run the scheduler assigns it to a worker.
-The scheduler does not wait based on priority.
+3. Whenever a task is ready to run (its dependencies, if any, are complete), the scheduler assigns it to a worker.
+When multiple tasks are ready at once, the order in which they are scheduled is undefined, not based on priority.
-4. However when the worker receives these tasks it considers their priorities when determining which tasks to prioritize for communication or for computation.
+4. However, when the worker receives these tasks, it considers their priorities when determining which tasks to prioritize for fetching data or for computation.
 The worker maintains a heap of all ready-to-run tasks ordered by this priority.